 From Storify: “Storify helps find the voices online that matter.
 Make the web tell a story.”
-Storify scans a range of content sources including blogs, Twitter, Facebook, YouTube and Instagram.
+Storify scans a range of content sources including blogs, Twitter, Facebook, YouTube, and Instagram.
 Storify is a deep tool that goes well beyond some of the other content building options.
-I suggest that you head over to the Content Marketing Institute to see all that Storify can do.

 I’ve added Swayy to my Chrome browser.
 Swayy curates articles based on my interests and I can easily send these to my Twitter, LinkedIn and Facebook accounts.
 Swayy also offers some cool analytics that tune into my social accounts. if you want to follow the big kids and tweet 5+ times a day then Swayy will help make this chore way easier.

 Scoopit is another tool on my browser bar to help me Tweet, etc. I have a set of keywords that I search as well as the opportunity to select people worth following with their own take on content worth sharing.
 Having other people curate for me is a big time saver.

 2019 update: Still around but I forgot about it.
 I’ll take another look.

 Wow, this is a winner for finding the most popular content.
 Topsy lets you search the content universe via date ranges and media types including links, Tweets, videos and photos.

 2019 update: Topsy is still alive and well.